jscoobyced/jsc-people-profiler/README.md

 |  -------------- | ---------------- |
 | `yarn run wp:prod` | `yarn run wp:dev` |

+** Note: if you run in production mode, you'll need to edit the file
+`app.web/Views/Shared/_Layout.cshtml`
+and delete the extra
+`<script src='jsc-xxxxxxxxxx.css'>`
+which is inserted at the bottom of the file due to a [bug](https://github.com/jantimon/html-webpack-plugin/issues/798) in HtmlWebpackPlugin

 - To build the dotnet core application
 ```